Trisha's Focaccia Bread

 With all the talk about bread, I thought I'd share this recipe from Trisha (who makes the wonderful healing balms that we sell).
 I love a good focaccia!

-This recipe takes hardly any time at all to make and it’s super easy.
-Use it for lunch with salads, cheese and olives, or with dips like hummus, pesto and tapenade.
+This recipe comes together in no time and couldn’t be easier to make.
+It’s perfect for lunch served alongside salads, cheese and olives, or paired with dips like hummus, pesto, and tapenade.

-For a main meal with soup, a hearty stew or with pasta to mop up the red sauce.
-If there is any left over in the morning toast it and use it under eggs for breakfast.
-You can also use this bread as a pizza base.
+It also works beautifully as part of a main meal, I love it with soup, a hearty stew, or alongside pasta to soak up all that delicious sauce.
+If you have any left the next day, toast it and serve under eggs for a simple, satisfying breakfast.
+You can even use this bread as a base for homemade pizza.

 Trisha’s Focaccia Bread